 Caution: The use of lipids with the disposable pressure transducer may compromise product integrity.

-Pressure monitoring kit with disposable pressure transducer is a sterile, single-use kit that monitors pressures when attached to pressure monitoring catheters.
-The disposable sterile cable (available in 12-inch/3O cm and 48-inch/120 cm lengths) interfaces exclusively with an Edwards cable that is specifically wired for the monitor being used.
+Pressure monitoring kit with the disposable sterile pressure transducer, the single-use kit that monitors pressures when attached to pressure monitoring catheters.
+The disposable sterile cable (available in 12-inch/3O cm and 48-inch/120 cm lengths) interfaces exclusively with an Edwards cable, specifically wired for the monitor.